 Regional Field Trips

-During the academic year, we sponsor course-related field trips led by five college faculty.
+During the academic year, we sponsor course-related field trips led by Five College faculty members.
 Recent field trips have included the Darling Marine Laboratory in Maine, Project Oceanology Cruises out of Groton, CT and cruises aboard the brigantine Ernestina and RV/CT.

 Tropical Field Trips

-Field-intensive courses are offered during January interterm and spring recess to tropical environments which complement five college course offerings.
-Students gain valuable exposure to different cultures and socio-economic conditions on many of these excursions.
+Field-intensive courses are offered during January interterm and spring recess to tropical environments that complement Five College course offerings.
+Students gain valuable exposure to different cultures and socioeconomic conditions on many of these excursions.